There are a large number of resources and services available to support students and their families during lockdown.

 Please CLICK HERE for a list (contains multi-lingual options).

 If you feel that your child is struggling with their learning or you require access to a device, please contact their Dean or subject teacher.
 A full list can be found HERE.

 If you feel that you or your child would benefit from counselling support, please go to the Hauora section of their Tutor Google classroom to make an appointment.
 Alternatively, teachers are able to refer students for an appointment.

-The Guidance Department provides counselling services within the college.
-Our team works closely with other key staff such as deans, senior management, careers advisors, the nurse and teaching staff.
-Our aim is to ensure the best possible educational outcomes are achieved by students as well as helping them to develop a clear sense of identity and life purpose.
+The Counselling Department provides counselling services for both students and staff within the College.
+Our team works closely with other key staff such as Deans, senior management, careers advisers, school nurses and teaching staff.
+Our aim is to ensure the best possible educational outcomes are achieved by students, as well as helping them to develop a clear sense of identity and life purpose.

 What is counselling?